 ACTIVE TRADING AND RISKS OF SECURITIES ACTIVITIES.
 The Fund is actively managed and may purchase and sell investments without regard to the length of time held.
 Active trading may have a negative impact on performance by increasing brokerage and other transaction costs and may generate greater amounts of net short-term capital gains, which, for taxable accounts, would be subject to tax at ordinary income tax rates.
-The Fund will invest and trade in a variety of different securities, and utilize a variety of investment instruments and techniques.
+The Fund invests and trades in a variety of different securities, and utilizes a variety of investment instruments and techniques.
 Each security and each instrument and technique involves the risk of loss of capital.
-While the Investment Manager will attempt to moderate these risks, there can be no assurance that the Fund's investment activities will be successful or that the Shareholders will not suffer losses.
+While the Investment Manager attempts to moderate these risks, there can be no assurance that the Fund's investment activities will be successful or that the Shareholders will not suffer losses.